emilyinglis/wdi16-project-2-wander-portal/README.md

   <img style="float: left" src="./readme-assets/mobilevisuals/mobile-phone2.gif" />

-The [Wander Portal](http://bit.ly/wander-portal) to vist the Wander Portal. is the answer to the problem; enabling Sellers to not only sign up and log in, but also upload, edit, delete and view their products - and only their products (i.e. they cannot view or manage other user's products or information).
+The [Wander Portal](http://bit.ly/wander-portal) is the answer to the problem above; enabling Sellers to not only sign up and log in, but also upload, edit, delete and view their products - and only their products (i.e. they cannot view or manage other user's products or information).

 The portal focusses first and foremost on the mobile experience for the user, keeping in mind these are individuals on the move rather than established businesses with premises.